 How Is Your Credit Score Calculated?

 In order to understand how taking out a personal loan can affect your credit, it can help to know the basics of how your credit score is calculated in the first place.
 According to FICO®, a company that generates credit score profiles, there are five principal components used to calculate your FICO Score and each are weighted by importance:

 Payment History (35%): Your history of making on-time payments to lenders is a key factor in your credit score, accounting for 35% of your score.

-Amounts Owed (30%): The total amount you currently owe lenders is the second-most important factor in your credit score.
+Amounts Owed (30%): The amount of your total credit you are currently using is the second-most important factor in your credit score.

 • Length of Credit History (15%): The length of time you’ve had credit accounts open, and in good standing, is also a factor.
 Opening new lines of credit will bring down the average age of your credit history.

 New Credit (10%): This factor takes into consideration the amount of new credit recently taken out.

 • Credit Mix (10%): This final factor takes into account the different types of credit you hold: credit cards, personal loans, mortgages, etc.